vproxy-tools/panama-native-interface/README.md

 ### 1. Install JDKs

 You need JDK `21` to build the project.
-To build the `sample` project, you will need `GraalVM for JDK 21` instead of a traditional JDK.

 ### 2. Configure Environment Variables